last edit: October 2024

-We are interested in the different ways animal morphology and natural history becomes adapted to their biotic and abiotic environment.
+We are interested in the different ways animal morphology and natural history adapt them to their biotic and abiotic environment.
 Some traits are extremely labile within species even across very restricted spatial scales (such as a group of islands) and temporal scales.
-Significant morphological changes can sometimes be detected over the course of a century or less, and presumably, they are evolutionary and adaptive.
+Significant morphological changes can sometimes be detected over the course of a century or less.
+Presumably, many of these differences they are evolutionary and adaptive - others however, may be random with respect to selection.

-We use four main approaches to study the phenomena we are interested in: Macroecological, Museum specimen based, lab based and field-based.
+We use four main approaches to study the phenomena we are interested in: Macroecological (i.e., large scale and empirical), Museum specimen based, lab based and field-based.
 We use published data, data we generate in the field, molecular data we obtain from specimens, and natural history, behavioural observations, life history data, and physiological data obtained in the field and in the lab

-With the help David Orme, www.geog.ox.ac.uk/staff/rgrenyer.htmlRich Grenyer, Aaron Bauer, and the members of our Global Assessment of Reptile Distributions working-group (GARD), we examine factors that affect the distribution and evolution of lizards.
-We are trying mapping reptile distribution globally (a work that many of the lab's best alumni, especially Anat in charge of snakes, Yuval of tortoises, crocs and the tuatara, and Maria taking care of small-island reptiles led successfuly).
+we examine the distribution of all (terrestrial) reptiles and the factors that affect the distribution and evolution of reptiles.
+We are trying mapping reptile distribution globally (a work that many of the lab's best alumni, especially Anat Feldman in charge of snakes, Yuval Itescu of tortoises, crocs and the tuatara, and Maria Novosolov taking care of small-island reptiles led successfuly).
 Our wonderful collaborator, Uri Roll is making the calls that require a responsible-adult.
-We study diversity patterns (e.g., Tal Raz's work), as well as other macroecological phenomena (relationships of features such as body size, range size, range position, macropgysiology, taxonomic trends, and trait geography etc.).
-Enav studied the distribution of Palearctic lizards as well as their functional diversity, comparing them to the nested subset of Israeli lizards to examine the effect of scale on these metrics, as part of her PhD project (co-supervised by Yoni Belmaker).
-Nowadays Chen studies the diversity of burrowing reptiles, and Anuj studies the distribution of reptile activity times, whereas Anna studies the distribution of life history traits.
+We study diversity patterns and how our knowledge of them may be biased (e.g., Tal Raz's work), as well as other macroecological phenomena (relationships of features such as body size, range size, range position, macropgysiology, taxonomic trends, and trait geography etc.).
+Nowadays Anna and Yan are assembling datasets that aim to map the morphospace of all squamates and see how these are related to a suit of ecological and life history traits.

 With Gopal Murali, a joint postdoc at ours and Uri Roll's the lab, we study diversification rates of squamates, and of vertebrates in general.
 We aim to simultaneously test multiple hypotheses related to causes of variation in diversification rates - see here for details.
-Gabriel Caetano, meanwhile, looks at new ways to classify and assess extintion risk and threat status of reptiles, both using supervised machine learning methods to assign species with IUCN-like evaluations, and unsupervised methods to acheive a more nuanced view that more readily incorporates future threats, such as those of land-use change and climate change (which Gopal also studies intensively).
+With anotehr former postdoc, Gabriel Caetano, we looks at new ways to classify and assess extintion risk and threat status of reptiles, both using supervised machine learning methods to assign species with IUCN-like evaluations, and unsupervised methods to acheive a more nuanced view that more readily incorporates future threats, such as those of land-use change and climate change (which Gopal and Reut also study intensively).
+Nowadays Tao Liang studies multiple dimentions of reptile diversity such as Beta diversity, sexual dimorphism etc.

-We are now working on producing better reptile maps, better assessments, and better trait data, to ask multiple questions regarding trait evolution and conservation status, among other things (and there is always room for the prospective student).
+We are now working on producing better reptile maps (also looking into the best ways of constructing species distribution models - especially for poorly known taxa, together with Nico Dubos and Pasquale Raia), better assessments, and better trait data, to ask multiple questions regarding trait evolution and conservation status, among other things (and there is always room for the prospective student).

 Biodiversity, Phylogeny & Taxonomy of reptiles

-The region as a whole, from Algeria, Chad and Lybia in the west, Sudan and S. Sudan and even further in the south, Lebanon and Syria in the north, and Jordan and Iraq in the east, as well as Israel itself, has a rich reptilian fauna that went mostly unstudied in terms of taxonomy and molecular phylogenetics.
+The region as a whole, from Algeria, Chad and Lybia in the west, Sudan and S. Sudan, and even further in the south, Lebanon and Syria in the north, and Jordan and Iraq in the east, as well as Israel itself, has a rich reptilian fauna that went mostly unstudied in terms of taxonomy and molecular phylogenetics.
 We hope to take steps to amend this (and are always happy to collaborate, and train new students in relevant methods).
+Roberta is already identifying multiple potentially cryptic species across many local lineages, including her favorites: blindsnakes (Letheobia, Myriopholis) but also in other snake (e.g., Eirenis) and lizard (e.g., Ablepharus and with Molly, Phoenicolacerta) taxa

 Museology